mia-platform/ai-rag-template/docs/10_Overview_And_Usage.md

-# ai-rag-template
+# AI RAG Template

-The `ai-rag-template` is a template to build and run your own RAG application to have a Chatbot that is capable to perform a conversation with an user.
+The _AI RAG Template_ is a template to build and run your own RAG application and build a Chatbot that is capable to perform a conversation with a user.

 The service is developed using the [LangChain](https://python.langchain.com/docs/get_started/introduction/) framework, which enables creating sequences of complex interactions using Large Language Models.
-The web server was implemented using the [FastAPI](https://fastapi.tiangolo.com/) framework.
+The web server is implemented using the [FastAPI](https://fastapi.tiangolo.com/) framework.

 In order to work, it is required to have a MongoDB instance to be used as Vector Store and that supports [MongoDB Vector Search indexes](https://www.mongodb.com/docs/atlas/atlas-vector-search/tutorials/vector-search-quick-start/), which means an Atlas instance with version 6 or above.

 ## Overview

-The following is the high-level architecture of _ai-rag-template_.
+The following is the high-level architecture of the template.

 ```mermaid
 flowchart LR